pieterdesnerck/website/docs/area-guide.md

 [Portal Estate Management](https://portal.eddington-cambridge.co.uk/customer-service-team/report-a-defect/){:name='portal'}
 is a wrapper-company owned by the University which deals with issues relating to most shared public spaces in Eddington.
 This includes all roads, pavenments, cycle paths and hard and soft landscaping.
-They are responsible for collecting the [Estate Management Charge](#estate-management-charge) and spending it on local maintenance, improvement and contingency planning.
+They are responsible for collecting the [Estate Service Charge](#estate-management-charge) and spending it on local maintenance, improvement and contingency planning.
 Though they subcontract the billing to [Vital](#vital) and the execution of estate management tasks to [Mears](#mears).
 Portal can sometimes be a useful first contact for services commissioned by other parties below, such as bin collections, playing fields, play parks and questions around covenants.

 [Lodge Property Services](https://eddington-cambridge.co.uk/key-worker-housing-frequently-asked-questions){:name='lodge'}